Walter Page: Style and influence

 More than any other jazz bass player in history, Page is credited with developing and popularizing the "walking bass" style of playing on all four beats, a transition from the older, two-beat style.
 "He started that 'strolling' or 'walking' bass", recalls Harry "Sweets" Edison, "going way up and then coming right on down.
 He did it on four strings, but other bass players couldn't get that high so they started making a five-string bass."
 Page himself acknowledged the influence of Wellman Braud, who may have been the first bassist to actually record the "walking bass" technique on Washington Wobble.
 While it remains unclear who, exactly, was the true 'originator' of the walking bass style, Page is nonetheless accepted as one of, if not the primary, proponent of the style.

 Page is seen as the "logical extension of [bassist] Pops Foster", an influential bassist known for his dependable timekeeping.
 Page is also recognized as "one of the first bassists to play four beats to the bar", in contrast to the two-beat style of New Orleans jazz.

-Band mate Eddie Durham recalls how Page helped make the double bass a viable alternative to bass horns, such as the tuba:
+Bandmate Eddie Durham recalls how Page helped make the double bass a viable alternative to bass horns, such as the tuba:

 "Without amplification, a lot of guys weren't strong enough on bass fiddle.
 But Walter Page you could hear!"
 Page's imposing stature led Durham to state that "he was like a house with a note."
 Jazz critic Gunther Schuller notes describes some of Page's other stylistic contributions: "For the bass functions simultaneously on several levels: as a rhythm instrument; as a pitch instrument delineating the harmonic progression; and, since the days of Walter Page, as a melodic or contrapuntal instrument."
 Page was also famous for his restraint, a lesson fellow bassist Gene Ramey recounts: "There's a whole lot [you] could do here... but what you must do is play a straight line, because that man out there's waiting for food from you.
 You could run chord changes on every chord that's going on.
 You've got time to do it.
 But if you do, you're interfering with that guy [the soloist].
 So run a straight line."